fbpixelHow to Detect Ovarian Cancer Early | Thomson Medical

 cancer_how-to-diagnose-ovarian-cancer-early_hero-image.png

-Ovarian cancer is most commonly diagnosed after menopause, with most cases occurring in women over the age of 50.
+Ovarian cancer is most commonly diagnosed women's cancer after menopause, with most cases occurring in women over the age of 50.
 That said, age is only one part of the picture.
-Understanding how risk changes over time, which types of ovarian cancer are seen at different ages, and when it is worth speaking with your doctor can help you stay informed without unnecessary worry.
+Understanding how risk changes over time, which types of ovarian cancer are seen at different ages, and when you should speak with a doctor that can help you stay informed without unnecessary worry.

 What are the early symptoms of ovarian cancer?